We Welcome the New Global Industry Standard

 All our managed facilities, whether active or inactive, have an external engineer of record or design engineer.

-We joined the International Council on Mining & Metals’ Tailings Working Committee in 2016 to carry out a tailings management review of member companies.
-Our work helped inform the ICMM Position Statement, published in December 2016, including the six elements of Tailings Storage Facility governance.
-Our standard is consistent with these six key elements:
+In 2016, we joined the International Council on Mining & Metals’ Tailings Working Committee, which conducted a tailings management review of its member companies.
+Our work helped inform the ICMM Position Statement, published in 2016, including the six elements of Tailings Storage Facility governance.
+Our Group standard is consistent with these six key elements:

 Accountabilities, responsibilities and associated competencies are defined to support appropriate identification and management of TSF risks.